chucobo124/CodeReviewTips/when_writing_rails_5/overview.md

 # About Rails 5

-There is one thin I really interesting which is API mode of rails 5.
-In the pass.
+There is one thing I really interesting which is API mode of rails 5.
+In the past.
 When we wanna create an API server in Rails we need to install grape.
 This time rails 5 release API server to independent the rails server.
 Really interesting.
-And [Rails documentation](http://edgeguides.rubyonrails.org/api_app.html) already wrote the article to explain how api server works.
+And [Rails Guide](http://edgeguides.rubyonrails.org/api_app.html) is already wrote the article to explain how api server works.

 # What's new stuff